RH-Xie/Remote-Desktop/README.md

 Based on services by [Openwrt](https://openwrt.org/) routers and [pubyun](https://www.pubyun.com/), Windows NT 10.0.

-Wrote this when found Openwrt can't update a private ip like 172.19.18.222 to 3322 ddns, while resolving domain names to these ip is in fact useful, for what we stay in is just a big "LAN".
+Wrote this when found Openwrt can't update a private ip like 172.19.18.222 to 3322 ddns, while resolving domain names to ips is in fact useful, for what we stay in is just a big "LAN".

 This method is tested in campus network(GZHU), but suitable for any DHCP network.